-State-grant PREP supports evidence-based programs that provide young people with medically accurate and age-appropriate information for the prevention of unintended pregnancy, HIV, and other STDs.
-In FY 2017, 44 states, the District of Columbia, the Federated States of Micronesia, Guam, Puerto Rico, the Republic of Palau, and the Virgin Islands received PREP state-grant funds.
+State-grant PREP supports evidence-based programs that provide young people with medically accurate and age-appropriate information for the prevention of unintended pregnancy, HIV/AIDS, and other STDs.
+In FY 2016, 43 states, the District of Columbia, the Federated States of Micronesia, Guam, Puerto Rico, and the Virgin Islands received PREP state-grant funds.
+The grant does not require states to provide matching funds.
 Funded programs must discuss abstinence and contraception and place substantial emphasis on both.
 Programs must also address at least three of the following adulthood preparation subjects: healthy relationships, positive adolescent development, financial literacy, parent-child communication skills, education and employment skills, and healthy life skills.

-• In FY 2017, the Delaware Department of Health and Social Services received \$250,000 in federal PREP funds.39

-• There is one sub-grantee for the Delaware PREP state-grant program: Planned Parenthood of Delaware (\$246,166).40
+- In FY 2016, the Delaware Department of Health and Social Services received \$250,000 in federal PREP funds.
+20 - There were two sub-grantees for the Delaware PREP state-grant program: Planned Parenthood of Delaware (\$246,166) and Delaware Department of Education.21

-The Delaware Department of Health and Social Services, Division of Public Health, awarded the state's PREP funds to Planned Parenthood of Delaware, with the exception of a small amount of funding used for travel and audit costs.
-Planned Parenthood of Delaware provides school- and community-based programming across the state.
-As the sub-grantee, Planned Parenthood of Delaware offers educational trainings and supplemental professional development opportunities for teachers and community providers serving high-risk youth populations.
-It will address the following adulthood preparation subjects: adolescent development, parent-child communication, and healthy relationships.
-Educators have been trained to implement Making Proud Choices! with middle school-aged people and Be Proud!
-Be Responsible! with high school-aged people.41
+The Delaware Department of Health and Social Services, Division of Public Health, awarded the state's PREP funds to its sub-grantees, with the exception of a small amount of funding to be used for travel and audit costs.
+Planned Parenthood of Delaware works in collaboration with the state Department of Education and the Division of Public Health to provide school- and community-based programming across the state, targeting "the most at-risk populations" first.
+22 As the sub-grantee, Planned Parenthood of Delaware offers educational trainings and supplemental professional development opportunities for teachers and community providers serving high-risk youth populations.
+23 Both sub-grantees will address the following adulthood preparation subjects: adolescent development, healthy life skills, and healthy relationships.
+Educators have been trained to implement Making Proud Choices! with middle school-aged youth and Be Proud!
+Be Responsible! with high school-aged youth.
+With the funds, the sub-grantees hope to serve pregnant and parenting young people; young people experiencing homelessness; young people in the juvenile justice system; and lesbian, gay, bisexual, and transgender (LGBT) young people.
+24